openstack/octavia/doc/source/admin/guides/operator-maintenance.rst

 Please refer to this project for further information.

-Octavia's control plane components are shared nothing and can be scaled lineary.
+Octavia's control plane components are shared nothing and can be scaled linearly.
 For high availability of the control plane we recommend to run at least one set of components in each availability zone.
 Furthermore, the octavia-api endpoint could be behind a load balancer or other HA technology.
 That said, if one or more components fail the system will still be available